feathersui/feathersui-website/docs/haxe-openfl/tab-bar.md

 ### Tabs

 The tabs in a [`TabBar`](https://api.feathersui.com/current/feathers/controls/TabBar.html) component are of type [`ToggleButton`](./toggle-button.md).
-Their appearance may be customized directly on an specific, individual tab bar, or they may be customized globally in a theme.
+Their appearance may be customized globally in a theme, or they may be customized outside of a theme on an specific, individual tab bar.

-> See [How to use the `ToggleButton` component](./toggle-button.md#styles) for complete details about the individual styles available to tabs.
+> See [How to use the `ToggleButton` component](./toggle-button.md#styles) for complete details about which styles are available for the tabs.

 #### Style tabs globally